 - Ask the hotel to stock what you need before you arrive: they’re always talking about excellent service so let them prove it to you (and most of the time they will as long as you are not too demanding).

 - Bring a very compact foldable stroller like the BabyZen Yoyo or Pockit.

-, Editor of and mum to Teddy and Colt
+Jane Michael, Editor of Luxe City Guides and mum to Teddy and Colt